Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 1.0
 			"Car Interval"				"0.6"

+			// Cars dropped by the Mutant Tank's car shower will disappear after this many seconds.
+			// Note: The timer starts when the car spawns, so take into account the time it takes to fall to the ground.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Car Lifetime"				"30.0"

 			// The Mutant Tank create car showers with these cars.
 			// Note: This setting can be overridden for specific players.
 			// --